-- Students can NOT add CCJS 499 to their own schedule; CCJS staff must do this for you.
-Students must have an approved Internship Agreement form to have CCJS 499 added to their schedule.
-During the Fall 2014 semester the internship agreement form should be submitted to Professor Jackson by Sept.
-12--please let him know that you are working on this.
-First you have to find an internship.
-Don't wait until the last minute to begin your search.
-Please fill out the Prospective Intern Form to let Professor Jackson know of your internship interests.
+- Students can NOT add CCJS 499 to their own schedule; University staff must do this for you.
+Students must have an approved Internship Agreement form (http://tinyurl.com/h7hcezm) to have CCJS 499 added to their schedule.
+During the Fall 2016, semester the internship agreement form should be submitted to the Coordinator on the dates noted above.
+Complete the Prospective Intern form to let Professor Jackson know of your internship interests.
 Failure to complete this form may make it very difficult for you to find an internship.

-- Students with TBAs: you should be working with Professor Jackson to find an internship.
-NOTE: if you find a placement, it will not count as an internship unless a revised internship agreement form is approved.
-Thus: In the event a TBA is granted, your internship hours/internship do not begin until you have submitted a completed Internship Agreement Form (with both your and your supervisor's signatures) to the Intern Coordinator.
+- Very Important for students with TBAs: if you find a possible intern placement, it will not count as an internship unless Professor Jackson recieves a revised, completed Internship Agreement Form (with both your and your supervisor's signatures).
 Failure to do this means you will not receive any credit for your internship.
 If there is anything you don't understand about this contact Professor Jackson immediately.

-- You need to familiarize yourself with the CCJS Internship Course Requirements (see below)
+- You need to familiarize yourself with the CCJS Internship Requirements (see below)

 - The hours of service required to receive credit (CR/NC grading only): 4 units (x 45 hrs. per unit) = 180 hours.

-- All students must provide the CCJS Internship Coordinator with the standard Internship Agreement Form (available through the CCJS office on the vertical file in the hallway; make sure it has a place to include email addresses), which must be signed by the student and their on-site supervisor near the bottom of the form before beginning the internship.
+- All students must provide their CCJS Internship Supervisor with the standard Internship Agreement Form (available through the CCJS office on the vertical file in the hallway, or in many other departments that have internships), which must be signed by the student and their on-site supervisor near the bottom of the form before beginning the internship.

-- The Internship Agreement Form must be submitted to the CCJS Intern Coordinator for signatures before beginning the internship.
+- The Internship Agreement Form (a printable one is here: http://tinyurl.com/h7hcezm) must be submitted to the CCJS Intern Coordinator for signatures before beginning the internship.
 This signed form will then be used to add CCJS 499 to your class schedule.
-NOTE: Unless you have been notified otherwise (check your SSU email address), the CCJS Department will add the internship to your class schedule.
+NOTE: Unless you have been notified otherwise (check your SSU email address), University staff add the internship to your class schedule.
 It is your responsibility to see that the units have been added to your courseload.

-- Students must maintain an internship journal.
+- Students must maintain a reflective internship journal, which is completely separate from a log of activities/hours.
 Begin writing in it before you start your hours.
 See the discussion below on "Writing in Your Internship Journal."

-- You must also maintain an Internship Time Log which should be provided to your CCJS faculty supervisor along with the summary paper discussed below (see #10).
+- You must also maintain a record of your hours, such as records maintained at your internship placement, or an Internship Time Log. which should be provided to your CCJS faculty supervisor along with the summary paper discussed below (see #10).

-- Fill out an Internship Evaluation Form.
-It is also online--see your syllabus.
+- Upon completion of your internship, you must complete the Internship Evaluation Form.
+This form can be submitted online at this link (the easiest route) or you can download a pdf here or a Word document here.
 A copy of this form is placed in a binder so other students can read about your experiences.

-- Finally, you must complete a 3-4 page typed and double spaced summary paper about the internship.
+- In addition, you must complete a 3-4 page typed and double spaced summary paper about the internship.
 The paper should summarily describe the experiences you have gained through the internship and your evaluation of it.
 The following information should be included in your summary paper: